-The Nominating Committee shall present to the church in the regular business meeting in September a slate of nominees for officers, teachers, and committees to serve the following year.
+The Nominating Committee shall present to the church in the regular business meeting in January a slate of nominees for officers, teachers, and committees to serve during the year.
 This committee will also tend to nominations that are needed because of vacancies that may occur during the year or other new committees or positions that develop.

 B. Church Council